DUI Under 21 In Illinois

 If you were suspended prior to age 18, you will be required to successfully complete a driver remedial education course to make your driving privileges valid again.
 In addition, you may be required to submit to a complete driver’s license examination to be re-issued a driver’s license.

-Contact The Law Offices of Charles Rohde & Pierina Infelise, P.C online or call 630-478-9924, to schedule a consultation with an experienced DUI defense attorney.
-From our offices in Wheaton and Addison, we serve clients throughout DuPage, Cook, Kane, Kendall, Will and DeKalb counties.
+Contact The Law Offices of Charles Rohde & Pierina Infelise, P.C. online or call 630-478-9924, to schedule a consultation with an experienced DUI defense attorney.
+From our office in Wheaton, we serve clients throughout DuPage, Cook, Kane, Kendall, Will and DeKalb counties.